amonell/Spatial_Plant_Pathogen_Atlas/README.md

 We are running Ubuntu 22.04.3 LTS.

-If you prefer not to use Docker, a yml file for the Python environment can be found at:
+[!If you prefer not to use Docker]

+A yml file for the Python environment can be found at:
 `.devcontainer/docker_python/python_scripts_environment.yml`.

-The required packages for the R environment are at:
+The required packages and versions for the R environment are at:
+`.devcontainer/devcontainer_R/r_packages.txt`

 ## Spatial Data Download